-Skyler Simnitt joined ERS as a Post-Doctoral Researcher with the Crops Branch in the Market and Trade Economics Division in July 2019 as part of the first contingent in Kansas City.
-His research interests include agribusiness, production, labor, development, and econometrics.
-His current duties at ERS also include managing the citrus outlook report.
+Skyler Simnitt joined the Economic Research Service (ERS) in July 2019, as part of the first contingent to work in Kansas City after the agency relocated from Washington D.C.
+He currently works as a research economist with the Crops Branch in the Market and Trade Economics Division.
+His research interests include agribusiness, production, food loss and waste, labor, development, and econometrics.
+His current duties at ERS also include managing the Citrus Outlook report.

 Perez, Agnes and Skyler Simnitt.
 2019.
 Fruit and Tree Nut Outlook, U.S. Department of Agriculture, Economic Research Service.